leg100/otf/README.md

 ## Next Steps

-OTS is a mere prototype but a roadmap of further features could be:
+OTF is a mere prototype but a roadmap of further features could be:

 * User AuthN/Z
 * Remote execution mode